Does $0.67 a Mile Really Cover Driver Expenses

 Jeremi, another volunteer driver from Cedar County who is on social security called it "work without working!"
 The reimbursement helps her cover certain car expenses so she can spend that money on other things.

 We work hard to make it as easy as we can for volunteers to simply enjoy their time as a driver.
-Sarah, our volunteer driver trainer, provides one-on-one training for each new driver so they feel confident in what they need to know to safely help riders get where they need to go.
+Our volunteer driver trainer, provides one-on-one training for each new driver so they feel confident in what they need to know to safely help riders get where they need to go.

 And, because our volunteer drivers are VOLUNTEERS, they choose when they are available and where they're willing to drive.